mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> More good code has been written in languages denounced as “bad” than in languages proclaimed “wonderful” — much more.
+> More good code has been written in languages denounced as "bad" than in languages proclaimed "wonderful" — much more.

 *Bjarne Stroustrup*